electronicayciencia/wPi_soft_i2c/README.md

 #### [i2cli.c](i2cli.c)

 This is a little more complicated example.
 A full command line interface for I2C.
 Simple but raw.
+Latest version has readline and history capabilities as well as some basic checks.
+You will need to install *libreadline-dev* package in order to compile it.

 You can use i2cli as a quick approach to a new device.
 Then save your commands to a script file like [htu21d.i2c](htu21d.i2c).